AdobeDocs/target-learn.en/help/mobile-v4/feature-flagging.md

 Activate the activity

-## Validate the Feature Flag Request
+## Validate the Feature Flag Activity

 Now use the emulator to watch for the request.
 Since we set the targeting to 50% of users, there's a 50% you'll see the feature flag response contain the "{enable:1}" value.

 ![Feature Flag Validation](assets/feature_flag_validation.jpg)

 If you don't see the "{enable:1}" value, that means you weren't targeted for the experience.
-For a temporary test, to force the offer to show, you could deactivate the activity, then edit the activity and change the traffic allocation to 100%, then save and validate again with the emulator.
-The offer should now return the "{enable:1}" value.
+As a temporary test, to force the offer to show, you could:

+1. Deactivate the activity
+1. Change the traffic allocation to 100% on the new feature experience
+1. Save and reactivate
+1. Wipe the data on your emulator and then restart the app
+1. The offer should now return the "{enable:1}" value.

 In a live scenario, the "{enable:1}" response can be used to enable more custom logic in your app to display the specific feature set you want to show your target audience.